1910 Uruguayan parliamentary election

-Parliamentary elections were held in Uruguay on 28 November 1910 to elect all members of the Chamber of Representatives.
+Parliamentary elections were held in Uruguay on 28 November 1910 to elect all members of the Chamber of Representatives and 7 of the 19 members of the Senate.
 The main opposition, the National Party did not contest the elections.

 Electoral system

 The elections were the first held after the introduction of the double simultaneous vote system under law 3640.

 Suffrage was limited to literate men.
 Voting was not secret, as voters had to sign their ballot paper.